 Examiners and Assessors must not carry out any examination duties until their appointments have been confirmed.
 An appointment is confirmed once it has met the following two conditions:

 The EAP Portal manages the appointments approval process and provides information on appointment statuses, including confirmed appointments.
-Further information about the EAP Portal, including user manuals, is available from the EAP Webpage.
+Further information about the EAP Portal, including user manuals, is available from the EAP support page.

-Full guidance relating to the appointments of Chairs of Examiners, Internal and External Examiners, and Assessors, the terms of office for their appointments, as well as their roles and responsibilities is available from the Regulations for the Conduct of University Examinations and the Policy and Guidance for Examiners and others involved in University Examinations.
+Full guidance relating to the appointments of Chairs of Examiners, Internal and External Examiners, and Assessors, the terms of office for their appointments, as well as their roles and responsibilities is available from the Regulations for the Conduct of University Examinations and the Examinations and assessments framework (EAF).